SAP/e-mobility-charging-stations-simulator/ui/web/README.md

 ![webui](./src/assets/webui.png)

-1. With the buttons on the top you can start/stop the simulator, add new charging stations and refresh the content.
+1. With the buttons on the top you can change UI server, start/stop the simulator, add new charging stations and refresh the content.
-2. Each charging station is a row in the table with specific 'Actions' to execute.
+2. Each charging station is a row in the table with specific 'Actions' to execute on.
 Try 'Stop Charging Station' and refresh with the large blue button and see the status 'Started' turns from 'Yes' into 'No'.

 ### Development